D6 motorway (Czech Republic)

-D6 motorway (Dálnice D6), formerly Expressway R6 (Rychlostní silnice R6) is a motorway in the Czech Republic.
-When completed, it will route from Prague through Karlovy Vary and Cheb, to the border with Germany.
-D6's first segment was opened in 1980s.
+D6 motorway (Dálnice D6) is a motorway in the Czech Republic.
+Once completed, it will connect Prague to Karlovy Vary, Cheb, and the border with Bavaria in Germany where it continues as Bundesstraße 303 across Bundesautobahn 93 towards Bundesautobahn 70.
+About 111.5 km of the motorway is in operation.

 The D6 motorway is part of the European road E48, and a short part of it forms the European road E49.
-As of January 2025, 111.5 km of the motorway is in operation.
+If Bundesautobahn 70 is extended to the Czech border, it will form the second continuous motorway link between the Czech Republic and Bavaria.

 Chronology

+The motorway was formerly planned and partially built as Expressway R6 (Rychlostní silnice R6) before being changed to Motorway D6.

 The section between Pavlov – Velká Dobrá was built in two stages, at a total length of the section being 5.7 km.
 The motorway route is built in the R 24,5/100 category.
 Construction of the section started in May 1999.
 The first stage of the section was put into operation in half profile on 20 June 2001.
 The second profile was put into operation on 1 June 2002.
 The second stage was put into operation in half profile in autumn 2000 and in full profile on 20 June 2001.

 The D6 begins at a connection with the Prague ring road which starts at the Řepy interchange and ends in the cadastre of the village of Pavlov where it connects to the previously built section Pavlov - Velká Dobrá, making the Prague - Pavlov section 10.4 km long.
 The motorway in this section is built in category R 24,5/120.
 The route of the motorway is to be crossed in the future by a new runway of Ruzyně Airport.
 Therefore, a tunnel was built in advance during the construction, to minimize the impact of the later construction, on traffic.
 Construction of the section started in March 2005 and was handed over for use in December 2008.

 At a cost of CZK 1 billion, construction on the Lubenec bypass started in March 2018, and finished in March 2021.
 The construction was led by a consortium of Svietelsky and Strabag.

+The 9.2 km relocation of the D6 in Hořesedly is set to open in June 2025 Two months later, in September 2025, is the planned opening of the 5.2 km long bypass of Hořovičky..
+Instead, both sections were opened simultaneously in September 2025.